eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification.md

 ---
 title: Protocol specification
-keywords: protocol, specification, twin, digital twin, channel, criterion, action
+keywords: action, channel, criterion, digital twin, envelope, payload, protocol, specification, twin
 tags: [protocol]
 permalink: protocol-specification.html
 ---

-In order to comply with the Ditto Protocol, a Protocol message must consist of the following two parts:
+In order to comply with the Ditto Protocol, a Protocol message must consist of

-* A Ditto Protocol envelope (JSON)
+* a Ditto Protocol envelope (JSON) and
-* A Ditto Protocol payload (JSON)
+* a Ditto Protocol payload (JSON).

 ## Ditto Protocol

-The communication protocol envelope is implicitly defined by the underlying messaging system (e.g. [WebSocket](protocol-bindings-websocket.html)) used to transport/serialize the messages over the wire.<br/>
+The communication protocol envelope is implicitly defined by the underlying messaging system (e.g. [WebSocket](protocol-bindings-websocket.html)) used to transport/serialize the messages over the wire.
 Please refer to the respective [communication protocol binding](protocol-bindings.html) for information how to encode the data in a protocol specific way.

 ### Ditto Protocol envelope {#dittoProtocolEnvelope}

 The Ditto Protocol envelope describes the content of the message (the affected thing entity, a message type, protocol version etc.) and allows the message to be routed by intermediary nodes to its final destination without parsing the actual payload.

-The Protocol envelope is formatted as JSON (`content-type=application/json`) and must correspond to the following JSON schema:
+The Protocol envelope is formatted as JSON object (`content-type=application/json`) and must correspond to the following JSON schema:

 {% include docson.html schema="jsonschema/protocol-envelope.json" %}

 ### Ditto Protocol payload (JSON) {#dittoProtocolPayload}

-The Ditto model payload contains the application data, e.g. an updated sensor value or a `Thing` in JSON representation.
+The Ditto model payload contains the application data, e.g. an updated sensor value or a Thing in JSON representation.
-See the [specification for Things](protocol-specification-things.html) for the schema of a `Thing`.
+See the [specification for Things](protocol-specification-things.html) for the schema of a Thing.

 ### Ditto Protocol response {#dittoProtocolResponse}